 When Korean Women began contributing to Korean society in the late twentieth century by playing a part in the development of the Korean economy, they also emerged to make a tremendous impact on nursing in Korea.
-Three alumni of Boston University School of Nursing, Sowoo Lee, Eui Sook Kim, and Susie Kim, were at the center of this momentous shift.
+Three alumni of Boston University School of Nursing, Lee So-wu, Kim Eui-suk, and Kim Suji, were at the center of this momentous shift.
 These three Korean nursing scholars were educated in the 1970s at Boston University, which started to educate nurses in 1925 and officially founded the School of Nursing in 1946.
 Even though the School of Nursing closed in 1987, the influence of the Boston University School of Nursing has continued until today in Korea through its alumni.

 Lee was keenly aware of gender issues in Korea, and she spoke for gender equality — especially regarding female professors’ rights and their employment as professors.
 Her involvement in gender issues in institutions of higher education enabled her to become the fifth president of the Korean Federation of Women Professors.
 From that platform, Lee insisted on the need for universities to listen to their female professors’ perspectives on education policy.